-Under IFRS 9, the Corporation classifies its financial assets in the following measurement categories: fair value through other comprehensive income (FVOCI), fair value through profit or loss (FVTPL) or amortized cost.
+Under IFRS 9, the Corporation classifies its financial assets in the following measurement categories: fair value through other comprehensive income ("FVOCI"), fair value through profit or loss ("FVTPL") or amortized cost.
 Management determines the classification of its financial instruments at initial recognition.
 The Corporation uses trade date accounting for regular way contracts when recording financial asset transactions.

-The accounting polices under IFRS 9 related to these financial assets and liabilities are as follows:
+The accounting polices under IFRS 9 related to Corporation's financial assets and liabilities are as follows: